-The Ohio Schools Council Association (Council) is a jointly governed organization among school districts, educational service centers, joint vocational districts, and Developmental Disabilities Boards which was formed to purchase quality products and services at the lowest possible cost to participating school districts.
-The Council is governed by a board consisting of nine superintendents from the participating school districts.
-The degree of control exercised by any school district is limited to its representation on the Board.
+The Ohio Schools Council Association (Council) is a jointly governed organization among school districts, educational service centers, joint vocational districts, and Developmental Disabilities Boards which was formed to purchase quality products and services at the lowest possible cost to participants.
+The Council is governed by a board consisting of nine superintendents from the participants.
+The degree of control exercised by any participant is limited to its representation on the Board.
 Financial information can be obtained from the Ohio Schools Council Association, 6393 Oak Tree Boulevard, Suite 377, Independence, Ohio 44131.

-Note 18 - Insurance Pools
+Note 17 - Insurance Pools